 Classification of Cooling Towers

-These are classified based on the flow of air pattern and air draft.
-The classification of Cooling towers is shown in the figure below.
+These are classified based on the flow of air patterns and air drafts.
+The classification of Cooling towers is illustrated in the below figure.

 Based on Air draft is further classified as below